-LIVING WATER SMART IN BRITISH COLUMBIA: “Do we have the intelligence and will to impel change?
+DOCKSIDE GREEN, WORLD’S GREENEST NEIGHBOURHOOD: “Do we have the intelligence and will to impel change?
 Can convention be busted open again to develop sustainably?
 This book encourages sustainable change agents to make fundamental, systemic change.
 Please go implement.
-Now,” stated Kim Fowler, local government planner and author of Dockside Green, the story of the world’s most sustainable development
+Now,” urges Kim Fowler, author of Dockside Green, the story of the world’s most sustainable development

 “How did a 15-acre contaminated harbour area in Victoria, BC, once nicknamed “Darkside”, become Dockside Green, the world’s most sustainable development?
-Kim Fowler’s book explains how community and sustainability can be achieved by an inclusive, responsible, innovative, and self-sustaining development,” stated Kim Stephens, Executive Director, Partnership for Water Sustainability in British Columbia.
+Kim Fowler’s book explains how community and sustainability can be achieved by an inclusive, responsible, innovative, and self-sustaining development,” stated Kim Stephens, Waterbucket eNews Editor and Executive Director, Partnership for Water Sustainability in British Columbia.

 “From its inception in 2001 through its ongoing development, Kim Fowler shares the successes and failures of Dockside Green’s design, construction, operations, and lessons learned.
 Fowler, the original project manager and sustainability planner, was guided by visionary principles based on the Triple Bottom Line (TBL) model that successfully integrated a New Urbanism mix of residential and commercial use with its adjoining industrial working harbour.”

 “The question remains – world leading sustainability was built, has proven to be successful, and is loved by those who live and work there – yet has not been substantially replicated.
 Why is that?
 This is the question that I put to Kim Fowler in a recent conversation.
 As we talked, it clicked in my mind that groundbreaking projects such as Dockside Green are once-in-a-generation occurrences.
 Rarely is there an opportunity to pass on a how-to-do-it understanding to another generation.”